Hedgr/AutoOffKey/README.md

 # AutoOffKey
-alkdjlakdjlakjdlasjdljdlaksjdlasknckijvnew

-WARNING:
-this shuts off your computer when you run it, so be warned. that is what it does. no more. no less.
+hello, welcome to my profile, and you should be warned that this literally just shuts your computer off so if ya dont want that to happen then dont run it also it only works on windows (i think, but cant test anything else so idk)